tldr-pages/tldr/pages/linux/euse.md

 # euse

-> Enable, disable and obtain information about Gentoo USE flags.
+> Enable, disable, and obtain information about Gentoo USE flags.
 > More information: <https://wiki.gentoo.org/wiki/Euse>.

 - List active global USE flags: